Airbus targets over 670 jet deliveries this year - CFO

-PARIS Airbus expects to deliver more than 670 commercial jets this year, beating its restated official target of more than 650, Airbus Group (AIR.PA) Finance Director Harald Wilhelm said.
+PARIS Oct 26 Airbus expects to deliver more than 670 commercial jets this year, beating its restated official target of more than 650, Airbus Group Finance Director Harald Wilhelm said.

 He did not give a target for A320-family jets which dominate the European company's production volumes, but said the revamped A320neo model would make up just under 15 percent of narrow-body deliveries compared with earlier hopes of almost 20 percent.